rl1987/trunnel/doc/trunnel.md

     int example_set0_colors(example_t *example, size_t idx, rgb_t *val);

-In this case, the getlen function returns the length of the array, the getarray function returns a pointer to the array itself, and the 'get' and 'set' and 'set0' functions access or replace the value of the array at a given index.
+In this case, the getlen function returns the length of the array, the getarray function returns a pointer to the array itself, and the `get` and `set` and `set0` functions access or replace the value of the array at a given index.
 The set0 function is only generated in the case of an array of
-structures: when it is generated, 'set' frees the old value of the array at that index (if any), and 'set0' does not.
+structures: when it is generated, `set` frees the old value of the array at that index (if any), and `set0` does not.

 **Variable-length arrays** additionally have functions that adjust their lengths, so that :